Biting Off More Than You Can Chewzenberry

 Stage 1 Time Trial

 My TT wasn’t great and I was 39th out of 53 starters.
-I knew I wasn’t going to win but I felt I was slower than I should have been.
+I knew I wasn’t going to win but I felt I was slower than I should have been and a good 30 sec off my time from the year before.

 Stage 2 Circuit Race